nilamadhabpurohit-aiops/90DaysOfDevOps/2026/day-14/day-14-networking.md

 ## 3. Mini Task – Port Probe

 ### Identify a Listening Port
-Example: SSH on port **22**.
+Example from ss -tulpn output:
+Port 22 (SSH) is listening

 ### Test Port Reachability
 ```
-nc -zv localhost 22
+ubuntu@ip-172-31-17-136:~$ nc -zv localhost 22
+Connection to localhost (127.0.0.1) 22 port [tcp/ssh] succeeded!
 ```
-Observation: If unreachable → check service status or firewall.
+Observation: If unreachable → If it wasn’t, the next step would be to check whether the service is running or if the firewall is blocking it.
+(Note : in AWS we can check the security group)
 ---

 ## 4. Reflection

 ### Fastest Signal When Something Breaks
-- Ping for connectivity issues.
+- `Ping` for connectivity issues.
-- Curl for application-level issues.
+- `Curl` for application-level issues.

 ### If DNS Fails → Next Layer
 - Check IP connectivity (Layer 3).
 - Inspect DNS config & server reachability.

 ### If HTTP 500 Appears
-- Application logs
-- Backend services
+- HTTP 500 means server-side error, not a network issue.
+- Usually caused by app logic, backend, database, or misconfiguration.

 ### Two Follow-up Checks in a Real Incident
 1. `curl -v <URL>` for detailed debugging.
 2. `journalctl -u <service>` or container logs.

----

-## 5. Learn in Public
-Today I practiced ping, traceroute, dig, ss, and curl.
-Interesting to see traceroute delays at backbone hops and curl redirect chains!

-#90DaysOfDevOps #DevOpsKaJosh #TrainWithShubham